aij3113/AIJoy/README.md

 # AIJoy
-# Its all about myself
+# It is about myself.
+# My Portfolio is here.